-UPDATE 26 MAY 2023 - Please contact your advertising/hosting platform to ensure that they are registered with the Florida Department of Revenue to remit state taxes on your behalf.
-You will need the unique ID number in order to apply for the county certificate.
+Please contact your advertising/hosting platform to ensure that they registered your short-term vacation rental with the Florida Department of Revenue to remit state taxes on your behalf.
+You will need the unique ID number associated with your property in order to apply for the county certificate.

 Additional information regarding Florida State Sales and Use Tax can be found at the following links:

 3 MAY 2023 - Thank you for your interest in the Short-Term Vacation Rental Certification Program.
 Working through initial certifications, comments, calls and questions there is a common misconception which could delay your application process - obtaining registration and licensure.
 Below are the three required items FOR ALL short-term vacation rental owners operating in Walton County.

 1 MAY 2023 - Walton County Department of Planning & Development Services began notification with all currently identified owners or their designated agent on a rolling geographic basis, indicating the time frame during which applications will be accepted based on property location.
 A REFERENCE application packet is available in the document section of this site.
 The online application link will be provided in the notice to apply, which will begin mailing this week.

 Additionally, we have uploaded a summary of the State of Florida Life Safety Requirements in an infographic form for reference.